tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james {% include timecode %}>

-Because of this, there was a fierce campaign against the movie online.
-Boycotts were planned, and what Hollywood hoped would turn into the first gay blockbuster turned into a massive tax write-off, <mark fc=false>making only 187,000 dollars worldwide</mark>...
+<span visual="stonewall" on="?" off="?">Because of this, there was a fierce campaign against the movie online.
+Boycotts were planned, and what Hollywood hoped would turn into the first gay blockbuster turned into a massive tax write-off,</span> <mark fc=false>making only 187,000 dollars worldwide</mark>...
 Yeah... missin' a few zeroes there guys.

 </james>
 <comment id="stonewall_domestic" {% include commenter for=tobi %}>